InstitutCurie/QUASART/README.md

-# QUARTIC: QUick pArallel algoRithms  for high-Throughput sequencIng data proCessing}
+# QUARTIC: QUick pArallel algoRithms  for high-Throughput sequencIng data proCessing

 QUARTIC consists of the following repositories: